 SQL Database delivers predictable performance with multiple resource types, service tiers, and compute sizes that provides dynamic scalability with no downtime, built-in intelligent optimization, global scalability and availability, and advanced security options — all with near-zero administration.
 These capabilities allow you to focus on rapid app development and accelerating your time to market, rather than allocating precious time and resources to managing virtual machines and infrastructure.
 The SQL Database service is currently in 38 data centers around the world, with more data centers coming online regularly, which enables you to run your database in a data center near you.

 Scalable performance and pools

 Dynamic scalability is different from autoscale.
 Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling without downtime.
-Single Azure SQL Database supports manual dynamic scalability, but not autoscale.
+A Single database supports manual dynamic scalability, but not autoscale.
 For a more automatic experience, consider using elastic pools, which allow databases to share resources in a pool based on individual database needs.
-However, there are scripts that can help automate scalability for a single Azure SQL Database.
-For an example, see Use PowerShell to monitor and scale a single SQL Database.
+However, there are scripts that can help automate scalability for a single database.
+For an example, see Use PowerShell to monitor and scale a single database.

 Elastic pools to maximize resource utilization

 For many businesses and applications, being able to create single databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
 Elastic pools are designed to solve this problem.
 The concept is simple.
 You allocate performance resources to a pool rather than an individual database and pay for the collective performance resources of the pool rather than for single database performance.